President National Council of the United States Society of St. Vincent de Paul

 Sheila is a strong advocate for “systemic change” - working closely with those living in poverty to better understand and address the root causes of their condition, collaborating with other organizations to develop innovative ways to reduce or eliminate poverty, and to advocate for long-term change at the local, state and national levels.

-Her other civic and community service includes: field vice president, Hoosier Capital Girl Scout Council; executive committee and board member, Catholic Social Services; and chair, Archdiocesan Adult Faith Formation Team.
+Her other civic and community service includes: field vice president, Hoosier Capital Girl Scout Council; executive committee and board member, Catholic Social Services; chair, Archdiocesan Adult Faith Formation Team.

 A resident of Indianapolis, Sheila was born Aug.
 12, 1940.
 Divorced, she has three children.